pontazaricardo/Cycles-Nanoseconds-Counter/README.md

 $(CC) $(CFLAGS) $(LDFLAGS) -o $@ $(SOURCES) -g $(EXTRACONDITIONS) -lssl -lcrypto -D $(MEASURETIME) -O3
 ```

 In some cases, depedning on your code, architecture and optimization flags, you can get CPU counts really small (or 0).
-When you compile with -O3, unsued sections of code and variables are skipped.
+When you compile with -O3, unused sections of code and variables are skipped.

 If you want to check what it is happening in the assembly, just run
 ```